Why should my business consider private and direct connections to Oracle Cloud?

 Why businesses choose Oracle Cloud

-As an IaaS that delivers high-performance computing power to run cloud native and enterprise IT workloads, Oracle Cloud Infrastructure provides real-time elasticity for applications by combining Oracle's autonomous services, integrated security, and serverless compute.
+processing, and risk management services, Oracle offers a flavour of IaaS that delivers high-performance computing power to run cloud native and enterprise IT workloads with real-time elasticity for applications by combining Oracle's autonomous services, integrated security, and serverless compute.

-The IaaS infrastructure is available either in the public cloud or for on-premises requirements through its new Dedicated Region Cloud@Customer offering that sits behind a company’s private firewall and in their data centre.
+This specific IaaS infrastructure is available either in the public cloud or on-premises through its Dedicated Region Cloud@Customer offering that sits behind a company’s private firewall and in their data centre.

-Through this offering, Oracle Cloud delivers strong support for businesses pursuing hybrid cloud architectures, with full support for VMware environments.
+Through this model, Oracle Cloud delivers strong support for businesses pursuing hybrid cloud architectures, with full support for VMware environments and applications that may not be cloud-ready for some considerable time.

 In many ways, Oracle has a similar proposition and history to Microsoft.
 In 2019, Microsoft and Oracle announced a partnership to ease interoperability across their respective cloud services, enabling customers to migrate and run the same enterprise workloads across both Microsoft Azure and Oracle Cloud.